 Secondly, ERP vendors did not stick with this principle (of ERP being the only system a company needed to purchase) for very long, as the next section will describe.
-The fact that they moved away from this logic so quickly makes one wonder if they ever actually believed it themselves.
+They moved away from this logic so quickly makes one wonder if they ever actually believed it themselves.

 The Changing Story on ERP’s Ability to Meet All Requirements

-Soon after the significant ERP vendors had saturated the market for ERP software, they began to develop specialized applications for things like supply chain planning, business intelligence, customer relationship management, etc. That is, when the opportunity presented itself, they immediately contradicted their logic that they had used to convince so many companies to buy ERP systems.
+Soon after the significant ERP vendors had saturated the ERP software market, they began to develop specialized applications for things like supply chain planning, business intelligence, customer relationship management, etc. That is, when the opportunity presented itself, they immediately contradicted their logic that they had used to convince so many companies to buy ERP systems.

 Curiously, a review of the IT/business literature at the time shows that the business/technology press did not seem to pick up on the fact that this new strategy was utterly inconsistent with the earlier arguments used to convince companies to buy ERP.
 I could find no articles that explained how inconsistent the new diversified application strategy was with ERP vendors’ statements made previously.
 ERP vendors moved away from providing only ERP systems for several good reasons.

 - The Single System Approach Was Unworkable: The single system concept was never anything more than marketing hyperbole—and only a credible hypothesis for the naive, and it is unlikely the vendors believed what they were selling.
-There was simply no way that an ERP system, with its elementary approach to all functionality, could meet all the needs within companies.
+There was simply no way that an ERP system, with its elementary approach to all functionality, could meet all the companies’ needs.

-- Sales Growth: Once ERP vendors had sold their ERP applications into most of the large and medium to large customers globally, they needed to develop more applications to increase their sales.
-In some cases, they could have added functionality to ERP; however, this strategy would not have maximized the ERP vendors’ revenues, as they would only get upgrade revenues from their existing clients.
+- Sales Growth: Once ERP vendors had sold their ERP applications to most large and medium to large customers globally, they needed to develop more applications to increase their sales.
+In some cases, they could have added functionality to ERP; however, this strategy would not have maximized the ERP vendors’ revenues.
+They would only get upgrade revenues from their existing clients.
 The trick was to sell new applications to their current clients.
 And to do so without having the clients remember that the primary justification for purchasing ERP in the first place was that it would cover all of a company’s requirements with a single application that contained all of the best practices (more on that later in this chapter).
-The ERP vendors relied upon both their consulting partners as well as the compliant IT analysts (the ERP vendors being the most significant sell-side revenue stream of the major IT analysts) to never point out this minor detail to customers.
+The ERP vendors relied upon their consulting partners and the compliant IT analysts (the ERP vendors being the most significant sell-side revenue stream of the major IT analysts) to never point out this minor detail to customers.

 From the competitive positioning perspective, selling an ERP system to a company was one of the best ways ever developed to sell more software (after IBM unbundled software from hardware in 1969) into the same company in the future and to control the account.
-Rather than looking out for the interests of the buyer, account control is how third parties—such as software vendors and consulting companies—manipulate (or direct, depending upon your preference) their customers into following the desires of the third party.
+Rather than looking out for the buyer’s interests, account control is how third parties—such as software vendors and consulting companies—manipulate (or direct, depending upon your preference) their customers into following the third party’s desires.
 IBM was the first vendor to perfect account control, and many of their strategies (including how they leased their machines, the prices they charged, the way they dealt with their customers, etc.) were based upon account control strategies.
 Account control is behind how major consulting companies interact with their clients.

-For instance, large consulting companies want more of their consultants on a project rather than the consultants from the software vendors, because they receive more billing hours and because it helps them control the account and control the information that their customers receive.
-At large software purchasing companies, in particular, the enterprise software market cannot be understood without understanding account control.
+For instance, large consulting companies want more of their consultants on a project rather than the consultants from the software vendors because they receive more billing hours and because it helps them control the account and control the information that their customers receive.
+In particular, at large software purchasing companies, the enterprise software market cannot be understood without understanding account control.

 Misinformation on ERP

-Once the software vendors had implemented the ERP system at a company, their relationship with that company was based on the fact that they were responsible for that company’s largest IT purchase.
+Once the software vendors had implemented the ERP system at a company, their relationship with that company was based on being responsible for its largest IT purchase.
 They had the network effect on their side.
 The misinformation they passed to their clients reinforced the dubious concept that ERP was somehow the keystone application.
 They pushed the “boogie man” of integration: that is, while the integration from other applications they sold would naturally integrate to their ERP system.
-The software from different vendors was an “unknown,” a guarantee that other software from that vendor would integrate to the ERP system at a reasonable cost or in a reasonable timeframe.
+The software from different vendors was an “unknown,” a guarantee that other software from that vendor would integrate into the ERP system at a reasonable cost or in a reasonable timeframe.
 That was the story anyway; a future section in this chapter will explain why this was never true.

-This integration argument is particularly compelling because the ERP system is considered the central application for a company—the application to which other applications must integrate.
+This integration argument is particularly compelling because the ERP system is considered the central application for a company, which other applications must integrate.
 This granted ERP software vendors the same type of monopoly power over their customers that Microsoft gained through controlling the operating system on PCs (but in the case of Microsoft, their applications actually did work better than competing applications on Windows, although they often made sure of this by postponing information about Windows from becoming public until the new version of Windows was released—they could have very easily released the APIs earlier).
-This monopoly allowed ERP vendors to compete unfairly: they told clients that their applications had a head start on integrating to the company’s ERP system.
+This monopoly allowed ERP vendors to compete unfairly: they told clients that their applications had a head start integrating into the company’s ERP system.
 In the example of SAP and Oracle, the integration benefits were far more illusory.
 I can recall my shock when I analyzed the prebuilt adapter that extracted information from SAP ERP SAP BI/BW.
-It was clear that Development had done the absolute minimum required in order to mislead potential customers into thinking that they could pull a large variety of data from SAP ERP into BI/BW.
+It was clear that Development had done the absolute minimum required to mislead potential customers into thinking that they could pull a large variety of data from SAP ERP into BI/BW.
 Instead, what customers really received was a starter kit.
-Companies like SAP and Oracle promptly took full advantage of this market power, and this enabled them to charge top dollar for all of their applications, and furthermore to easily compete with applications that were far superior to their own applications.
+Companies like SAP and Oracle promptly took full advantage of this market power, which enabled them to charge top dollar for all of their applications and easily compete with applications far superior to their own applications.